LaithLikesSprites/Emulators-For-GBA-Mini/README.md

 #Krikzz Everdrive GBA setup#
-So folks, this is basically all the emulators, and system files for the GBA Mini
+So folks, this is basically all the emulators for the GBA Mini